-28. Plaintiff Parker is Black and a Florida resident.
-He is the father, next of friend, and general guardian of a rising eighth grade student at Beulah Middle School in the School District.
-In the upcoming school year, his child wants to check out specific books from his school library that are currently unavailable because they have been removed or restricted.
+26. Plaintiff Parker is Black and a Florida resident.
+He is the father, next of friend, and general guardian of a ninth grade student at Pine Forest High School in the School District.
+In the current school year, his child wants to check out specific books from his school library that are currently unavailable because they have been removed or indefinitely restricted.
 In addition, Parker wants his child to have access to these books, and others like them, among other reasons, in order to be exposed to books by and about Black people to help him develop a stronger sense of his cultural identity.